edla4eva/result_and_transcript_system/README.md

 + This schema aided in  the design of the relationship between the entities of the tables.

 ** Visual Studio:
-+ The design for the desktop application is underway using visuak basic (visual Basic).
++ The design for the desktop application is underway using visual basic (visual Basic).